Find and retrieve Sentinel-2 imagery¶

 Retrieve and visualize Sentinel-2 scene¶

-This section retrieves Landsat imagery from a Google Cloud public dataset.
+This section retrieves Sentinel-2 imagery from a Google Cloud public dataset.
 Retrieval uses anonymous access, so this section of the notebook can be run by users without a Google Cloud account.

 , granule_id